htruong/ezpi4me/README.md

 to write over itself on the same computer.
 You have to have an external programmer.

+- **Why does anyone want to neuter the Intel ME?**

+It often a matter of principles.

+Why does anyone run GNU/Linux instead of Windows 10?

 - **Do I have to use coreboot?**

 No. Even if you use your computer's default firmware, it should work.